Swiss bank account

 Determine your eligibility to open a Swiss bank account

 According to Swiss law, non-residents wishing to open a Swiss bank account must be at least 18 years old.
 Apart from this standard rule, the bank imposes no particular restrictions on new account applications.
-The bank account can be in other currencies, although most account holders prefer Swiss Franc, US Dollar, Euro, or British Pound Sterling for their bank accounts.
-Generally, no minimum deposit or balance is required to open a bank account in Switzerland successfully.
+The bank account can be in other currencies, although most account holders prefer Swiss Franc, US Dollar, Euro, or British Pound Sterling for their transactions.
+Generally, no minimum deposit or balance is required to open a Swiss bank account successfully.

 Would you talk with someone in our company regarding any issues?
 Just drop us a line!